MQUEMADO16/licktionary-api/README.md

-# The Licktionary - API 🎷
+# My Licktionary - API 🎷

-The RESTful backend for **The Licktionary**, a digital vocabulary manager for jazz musicians.
+The RESTful backend for **My Licktionary**, a digital vocabulary manager for jazz musicians.
 This service manages the storage, retrieval, and categorization of musical phrases ("licks") using MongoDB.

 ## 📖 About

-The goal of **The Licktionary** is to encourage the habit of transcription and provide a centralized home for musical ideas.
+The goal of **My Licktionary** is to encourage the habit of transcription and provide a centralized home for musical ideas.

 While jazz musicians often critique the rote memorization of licks as "painting by numbers," developing improvisers need a starting point.
 Just as one must learn words and phrases to speak a language fluently, a musician needs vocabulary to construct a solo.
 This tool serves as a personal dictionary—a launchpad to capture what you hear, internalize the language, and eventually evolve those ideas into your own unique voice.